pixee/upload-tool-results-action/README.md

     # Default: `owner_repo`
     sonar-component-key:

-    # Base host of the Sonar or SonarQube API.
-Use this to switch from Sonar to SonarQube.
+    # SonarCloud or SonarQube host URL.
+Use this to switch from SonarCloud to SonarQube.
     # Default: https://sonarcloud.io
     sonar-host-url: